Skip to main content

 FYI: A prequalification letter doesn’t guarantee the rates or size of your loan.
 Lenders will often double-check your qualifications before drawing up the official papers, and if you take out a new loan or move money between your accounts, they may reconsider their offer.

 If you’re preparing to buy a home, congratulations!
-At First National Bank and Trust, we’re here to offer additional mortgage information and help in any way we can.
 Our mortgage calculator can help you estimate your future monthly payments.
 We offer home loans, and we’d be happy to provide you a quote or discuss prequalification.